-Through personal experience and working with thousands of IT staffing sales reps over the years I have identified some best practices that I want to share with you on the tips to leaving compelling sales voicemail messages that generate call-backs.
+Through personal experience and working with thousands of IT staffing sales reps over the years I have identified some best practices.
+Below are some tips to leaving sales voicemail messages that generate call-backs

 Practice, Practice, Practice.
 And Practice Some More!

-If you follow my blog (or have been through any of my training or workshops) than you know that I'm a strong believer in practicing your craft.
-Just like sales reps need to practice by role playing their value proposition, pitch or objection handling, they also must practice leaving sales voice mail messages to improve performance This means creating a structured practice routine that provides opportunity for repetition and immediate constructive feedback.
+If you follow my blog than you know that I'm a strong believer in practicing your craft.
+Just like sales reps need to practice by role playing, they also must practice leaving sales voice mail messages to improve performance This means creating a structured practice routine that provides opportunity for repetition and immediate constructive feedback.
 Here are a few ideas to keep in mind.

 Before you start making your dials you must decide on what your goal is for the day.
 With leaving sales voicemail messages there are several things you can work on.
 I suggest you keep it simple and focus on one component.
 For example, you could focus on your tonality (remember 93% of communication is not what you say but how you say it and deliver the message).
 Practicing your tonality may include the use of inflection points in your voice or passion and enthusiasm in your tone.
 Another key element to sales voicemail messages is practicing the timing or the length of your message.
 You only have so much time to nail your message.
 That is another element you could focus on.
 Finally there is the message itself.
 You can work on crafting different messages for different buyer personas and for the different stages of the sales cycle in which find yourself in with each of your prospects or customers.